 If you want to test whether or not undistract-me works properly, just run sleep 11 in the terminal.
 This will just wait for 11 second and at the end of it, you should see a notification like this:

-Even if you do not program, you might find it handy while installing an application via PPA.
-The apt-get update command might take some time to run, depending upon available updates and your network speed.
+Even if you are not a programmer, you might find it handy while installing an application via PPA or just updating or upgrading the system.
+The apt update command might take some time to run, depending upon available updates and your network speed, so that could use a reminder.

 I hope you find this little tool useful in your desktop Linux experience with terminal notification.
 In other terminal trick, you can change sudo password time period.
 If you have questions or suggestion, feel free to drop a comment.